Chesapeake Bay Retriever

 That distinctive wavy coat with its oily texture is the Chessie's superpower.
 The natural oils make water bead off like it would from a duck's back, so resist the urge to bathe them frequently.
 A bath every couple of months is plenty, or when they've had a particularly muddy adventure and are starting to smell a bit too "doggy" for indoor living.
 When you do bathe them, use a gentle dog shampoo to preserve those essential natural oils.

-If you're looking for a couch potato, keep looking - Chesapeake Bay Retrievers are athletes who need jobs to do.
+If you're looking for a couch potato, keep looking - Chesapeake Bay Retrievers are athletes who need a job to do.
 These intelligent, high-energy dogs were bred to work all day in challenging conditions, and they'll expect you to help them channel that drive productively.

 Exercise isn't optional with Chessies; it's essential for their physical and mental wellbeing.
 Think big - long beach runs along the Gold Coast, hiking in the Blue Mountains, or swimming sessions at your local dog-friendly lake.
-They absolutely excel at water activities, so if you live near Australia's beautiful coastline, you've got the perfect exercise companion.
-Aim for at least 1-2 hours of vigorous activity daily, plus mental stimulation.
+Aim for at least 60-90 minutes of vigorous activity daily.
+In the summer heat of cities like Perth or Brisbane, you must do this in the cool of the early morning or evening when temperatures are below 25°C.

 Training requires patience and consistency because Chessies are independent thinkers.
 They're incredibly smart and eager to please, but they'll want to understand the "why" behind your requests.
 Positive reinforcement works brilliantly - they respond well to praise and treats, but harsh corrections can make them shut down or become stubborn.

 Early socialisation is crucial.
 Expose your Chessie puppy to different people, dogs, environments, and experiences while they're young and adaptable.
-This helps prevent the wariness with strangers from becoming problematic.
+This helps prevent their natural wariness with strangers from becoming problematic.

 These dogs shine in dog sports like obedience, tracking, agility, and dock diving.
 Many Australian dog clubs offer activities perfect for channelling their natural abilities.
-If formal training isn't your thing, consider activities like fetch, hiking, or even teaching them to help with yard work - they love having purpose.
+A bored Chessie can become a destructive Chessie, so keep their minds busy with puzzle toys and varied activities.

 Who is an ideal owner?